 6. Use canned responses for recurring messages

-One of the most popular Gmail inbox management tips is to go to Settings and under the Labs tab enable Canned responses.
-Now, after composing a message, you’ll be able to name and save that message for later use.
-Canned responses are available by clicking on the arrow in the bottom left corner of the Compose windows.
-This gives you a quick access to templates, allowing you to quickly send often used messages or to provide standardized answers to frequently asked questions.
+One of the most popular Gmail inbox management tips is to go to Settings and, under the Labs tab, enable Canned Responses.
+Once you’ve enabled Canned Responses and composed a message, you're able to name and save that message for later use.
+Canned responses are available by clicking on the arrow in the bottom left corner of the Compose window.
+This gives you access to templates, allowing you to quickly send often used messages or to provide standardized answers to frequently asked questions.

 7. Create searchable email subjects

-As good as the search capabilities of Gmail are, even they can hardly help if you don’t remember anything about the message to use as the search query.
-You can always try searching by a name, date or apply search filters, but still, that is if you remember some details about the message.
-To completely remove a “remembering” part out of your emails and to especially improve the email management for small business, you need to use a system which will work for you every single time.
+As good as the search capabilities of Gmail are, even they are at a loss to help if you don’t remember anything about the message to use as the search query.
+You can always try searching by a name, date, or apply search filters... but still, that’s if you remember some details about the message.
+To completely remove the “remembering” part from your emails, and to especially improve the email management for small business, you need to use a system which will work for you every single time.